Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 Import from CSV file

-- Empty fields – Choose how to treat empty fields (Import as Null, Import as Empty String, or Exclude).
+- Empty fields – Choose how to treat empty fields (Import as Null, Import as empty string, or Exclude).

-- Unescape control characters in strings (with ) – Control characters \r, \n, delimiter (,), escape () will be prepended with \
+- Unescape control characters in strings (with ) – Control characters \r, \n, delimiter (,), escape () are prepended with \

 - Don’t infer document structure – By default dots (.) in header names are interpreted as embedded documents.
 Choose this option to replace all dots with underscore (_) and make all documents flat.